for 400/800 XL/XE Atari Homecomputers

 *) Never, never, NEVER -I say- NEVER ! try to write with another DOS.
 But that should be obvious.....

 (MyDOS, for example, will fuck up your disk where it should not touch it)

 I am ACTUALLY still writing this DOS-version from scratch just for the fun of coding.

-Currently I am working on 2.03 to fix some issues and adding more functionality to LiteINIT.
+Currently I am working on 2.04 to fix reported issues.

 If you have tips, tricks, remarks or incompatible files?

 Just drop me an email (zip/attach the software you are running).